ofithcheallaigh/masters_project/Documentation/crisp-dm.md

 - How is the data to be organised for modelling?
 - Which models are to be tested?
 Which gives the best results?
 Are the results obtained worth the effort?
 - How has the deployment worked?
 What are the results?
 Did the system work?

+The data collection and data preperation phases will be some of the most critical, because if there are issues with the data this could cause problems in the later phases.